 When You Receive a Cancer Diagnosis, CancerCare Recommends the Following:

 Advocate for yourself.
-The members of your health care team are experts in treating cancer, but you are the expert on your own life.
+The members of your health care team are experts in treating cancer, but you are the expert on your own life and body.
 Speak up about your needs and concerns so you can get the best care possible.
 Ask follow-up questions as needed, and explore resources available.
 Also, be mindful and voice any obstacles that may impact your treatment.

 Remember that you are not alone.
 There are many sources of support available to you, including your health care team, supportive family and friends, members of your faith or spiritual community, and others.
 There are also organizations, such as CancerCare, that can help.